Polish beef tripe (flaczki wołowe)

 How do you remove the strong smell from beef tripe before cooking?

-Rinse the tripe thoroughly and pre-boil it in fresh water, often repeating the process two or three times.
-This traditional technique helps reduce strong aroma and improves the final flavor and tenderness of the soup.
+Rinse the tripe thoroughly and pre-boil it in fresh water, discarding the water and repeating the process two to three times.
+This traditional technique is mandatory-it significantly reduces the strong aroma and guarantees a clean, savory flavor.

 How long should flaczki be cooked to achieve tender texture?